Go to main content

 The territory of Castelfranco Piandiscò is dotted with small hamlets and rural landscapes that preserve the most genuine identity of Tuscany.
 Places like Certignano, Pulicciano, Faella and Caspri tell stories of agriculture, rural wisdom and natural beauty.

-In Caspri, for example, every spring the fields are colored lilac by the bloom of iris, cultivated for perfume production.
-Everywhere there are dry stone walls and olive groves, evidence of a deep connection with the land and tradition.
+In Caspri, for example, each spring the fields are colored lilac by the blooms of iris, which is cultivated for perfume production.
+Dry stone walls and olive groves can be found everywhere, as evidence of a deep connection with the land and tradition.

 What’s nearby?